ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

-This starter application code contains all the necessary configuration files for local development and deployment to Kubernetes.
+This sample application code contains all the necessary configuration files for local development and deployment to Kubernetes.

 ## Deploy application to cluster using helm chart
 {: #scalable-webapp-kubernetes-deploy}